Futures Trading Basics

 Futures are standardized contracts to buy or sell an underlying asset at a set price on a specified future date.
 They trade on organized exchanges and are used by both hedgers and speculators.
 Because futures are highly leveraged, it is important to understand how they work before trading them.

-This page explains futures contracts in plain language: what they are, how margin works, the difference between hedging and speculation, and the main risks futures traders face.
+This page explains futures contracts in plain language: what they are, how margin and leverage work, the difference between hedging and speculation, examples of major futures markets, and the main risks futures traders face.

 What is a futures contract?